optas/shapeglot/README.md

 ### Data Set
-We provide 78,782 utterances referring to a ShapeNet chair that was contrasted against two distractor chairs via the reference game described in our accompanying paper.
+We provide 78,782 utterances referring to a ShapeNet chair that was contrasted against two distractor chairs via the reference game described in our accompanying paper (dataset termed as ChairsInContext).
 We further provide the data used in the Zero-Shot experiments which include
 300 images of real-world chairs, and 1200 referential utterances for ShapeNet lamps & tables & sofas, and 400 utterances describing ModelNet beds.
 Last, we include image-based (VGG-16) and point-cloud-based (PC-AE) pretrained features for all ShapeNet chairs to facilitate the training of the neural speakers and listeners.

-To download the data (~218 MB):
+To download the data (~218 MB) please run the following commands.
+Notice, that you first need to accept the Terms Of Use [here](https://docs.google.com/forms/d/e/1FAIpQLScyV1AsZsfthqiPhuw6MFL1JZ4p8GSDPIj8uwH0BRWQl3tejw/viewform).
+Upon review we will email to you the necessary link that you need to put inside the desingated location of the download_data.sh file.
 ```
 cd shapeglot/
 ./download_data.sh
 ```
 The downloaded data will be stored in shapeglot/shapeglot_data

-*Important Note.* You must first accept the Terms Of Use [here](https://docs.google.com/forms/d/e/1FAIpQLScyV1AsZsfthqiPhuw6MFL1JZ4p8GSDPIj8uwH0BRWQl3tejw/viewform).

 ### Usage